Factorization of the forward-backward charge asymmetry and measurements of the weak mixing angle and proton structure at hadron colliders: Factorization of

 {

 }

 where $Y$, $M$ and $Q_T$ are the rapidity, invariant mass and transverse momentum of the $Z$ boson.
-The index $f$ and the term $\alpha_f$ denote the flavor and the cross section of the quark-antiquark subprocesses (with flavor $f$), respectively.
+The index $f$ denote the flavor, and the term $\alpha_f$ is proportional to the cross section of the quark-antiquark subprocesses (with flavor $f$).
 The terms $A^f_0$ and $A^f_4$ are the normalized polar angular coefficient functions, while other angular functions are cancelled when integrated over the azimuthal angle.
-Both $A^f_0$ and $A^f_4$, as a function of $Y$, $M$ and $Q_T$, can be calculated in the perturbative expansion of the electroweak (EW) and QCD couplings.
-In this work, they are computed using the {\sc ResBos}~\cite{resbos} package at approximate next-to-next-to-leading order (NNLO) plus next-to-next-to-leading logarithm (NNLL) in QCD interaction, in which the canonical scales are used~\cite{QCDpaper1, QCDpaper2}.
-For example, both the renormalization and factorization scales are set to be the invariant mass of the lepton pair in the DY events.
-Similarly, one can write out the hadron level differential cross section in term of $\cos\theta_h$ as:
+Both $A^f_0$ and $A^f_4$, as a function of $Y$, $M$ and $Q_T$, can be calculated in the perturbative expansion of the electroweak and QCD couplings.
+In this work, they are computed using the {\sc ResBos}~\cite{resbos} package at approximate next-to-next-to-leading order (NNLO) plus next-to-next-to-leading logarithm (NNLL) in QCD interaction.

+The canonical scales~\cite{QCDpaper1, QCDpaper2} are set to the invariant mass of the lepton pair in the DY events.
+The EW calculation of {\sc ResBos} is similar to the effective born approximation used in {\sc zfitter}~\cite{ZFITTER}.
+The DY events are categorized as forward ($F$) for $\cos\theta_q>0$, and backward ($B$) for $\cos\theta_q<0$.
+It is custom to define $A_{FB}$ as

+where $\sigma_F$ and $\sigma_B$ are the cross sections of $F$ and $B$ events.
+In this case, the parton densities of the initial state quarks and antiquarks contribute only to $\alpha_f$ terms, and $A^f_0$, $A^f_4$ and $A_{FB}$ are independent of proton structure information.
+However, such $A_{FB}$ cannot be experimentally observed because the directions of $q$ and $\bar{q}$ are practically unknown.

+At the LHC, the DY process is observed in terms of $\cos\theta_h$, of which $H_A$ is defined as the hadron which points to the same hemisphere aligned to the reconstructed $Z$ boson of the dilepton final state.
+Since the $Z$ boson is boosted along with the direction of the parton which carries higher energy, $\cos\theta_h = \cos\theta_q$ when $q$ has larger energy than $\bar{q}$, and $\cos\theta_h = -\cos\theta_q$ when $\bar{q}$ has the larger energy.
+We introduce the dilution factor $D_f(Y, M, Q_T)$ to represent the probability of having $\cos\theta_h = -\cos\theta_q$, {\it i.e.,} the antiquark has higher energy than the quark in the hard scattering subprocess.
+In this manner, the differential cross section in term of $\cos\theta_h$ can be expressed as:

 \begin{footnotesize}

 \end{footnotesize}